-Before coming to Australia, you should complete the Australia Travel Declaration, have a valid passport and if required, a valid tourist visa.
+Before coming to Australia, you should have a valid passport and if required, a valid tourist visa.
 It is strongly advised that you have adequate health insurance, which is a mandatory requirement for some visas.
 You must also ensure you have enough money to support yourself for the duration of your visit, so research the costs associated with accommodation, transport, food and essential items, tours and activities.

 Passengers using SmartGate © Australian Border Force

 Plan for your trip with information on Australian customs and biosecurity regulations.

 Please note this page is intended to provide general information only.
 Find out more*

 Please note this page is intended to provide general information only and does not constitute legal advice.
 For information on Australia’s biosecurity and border controls, visitors should seek the most up-to-date information please visit Australia's biosecurity and border controls | Smartraveller.*

 All passengers (with the exception of Australian and New Zealand citizens) coming into Australia (by air or sea) will be required to present the following documents upon arrival: